AcademicsToday/academicstoday-django/README.md

-# academicstoday-webapp
+# py-academicstoday
 ## Description
 A open-source platform for online course-based learning and education.

 ## Support
 You can financially support the project by either:
-* direct donation: 1NdWWNyHJJd5oFhtzAFtApNaHjSuAbGmXZ
+* Bitcoin donations: 1NdWWNyHJJd5oFhtzAFtApNaHjSuAbGmXZ
+* Darkcoin donations: XcNwdbXmEdnm4ErQuK8A9UkcTwTkUGf7ML

 ## Features
 * Students log in and enrol in the provided courses